LondonBiofoundry/basicsynbio/README.md

 ### 3. Return new parts and hierarchical assemblies

-The `return_part()` method returns a BasicPart object from the assembly, enabling downstream BasicAssemblies (*LMP and LMS flank new part sequences*):
+The `return_part()` method returns a BasicPart object from the assembly, enabling downstream BasicAssemblies (*LMP and LMS linkers must flank the new part*):

 ```python
 new_part = assembly.return_part(id="new_part")